Carolina Gold Mustard BBQ Sauce

 But there is no denying that the flavors of a great Carolina Gold sauce are absolutely delicious.

-It’s a little sweet, and tangy, and has a slight kick on the back end from a touch of cayenne pepper.
+It’s a little sweet and tangy, with a slight kick on the back end from a touch of cayenne pepper.
 The flavors melt together to create a unique sauce that can’t be beaten.

-The origin of Carolina Gold sauce can be traced back to German immigrants that settled in parts of South Carolina.
+The origin of Carolina Gold sauce can be traced back to German immigrants who settled in parts of South Carolina.

 While we’re unable to trace the history of the sauce back to a single creator, it’s most popular in the low country region, near Charleston, and up through the center of the state.

 I find that Carolina Gold barbecue sauce pairs best with pulled pork.
-Whether it’s a plate of pulled pork, or a sandwich piled high with savory meat, this sauce compliments the smoky, savory flavor of pork perfectly.
+Whether it’s a plate of pulled pork or a sandwich piled high with savory meat, this sauce complements the smoky, savory flavor of pork perfectly.

 Ingredients you’ll need

-This sauce is extremely easy to make and you probably have all the ingredients to make it right in your kitchen already.
+This sauce is extremely easy to make, and you likely already have all the ingredients to make it right in your kitchen.

-- Yellow mustard – The base of this sauce is mustard and I like to use classic, yellow mustard.
-You can alternatively use Dijon mustard or a spicy brown, but I find that the simple, tangy flavor from yellow mustard really is the best option.
+- Yellow mustard – The base of this sauce is mustard, and I like to use classic, yellow mustard.
+You can alternatively use Dijon mustard or a spicy brown mustard, but I find that the simple, tangy flavor of yellow mustard is the best option.

 - Honey – To help cut the tanginess of the mustard, honey adds a little sweetness to this sauce.
 You can use whatever honey you prefer, but high-quality local honey will provide the best flavor.

-- Brown sugar – In addition to the sweetness from the honey, a touch of brown sugar is added to double down on the sweet flavor of this sauce.
-You can either use light brown sugar or dark brown sugar, but I prefer light brown sugar to prevent too strong a molasses flavor.
+- Brown sugar – In addition to the sweetness from the honey, a touch of brown sugar is added to enhance the sweet flavor of this sauce.
+You can use either light brown sugar or dark brown sugar, but I prefer light brown sugar to avoid a too-strong molasses flavor.

 - Worcestershire – To round out the tangy flavor from the mustard and the sweetness from the honey and brown sugar, I like to add a bit of Worcestershire sauce to add an extra dimension of flavor.

-- Apple cider vinegar – The vinegar adds a little bit of acidity to the sauce and helps to balance the sweetness.
+- Apple cider vinegar – The vinegar adds a slight acidity to the sauce, helping to balance the sweetness.

 - Medium-sized saucepan or pot – You need a saucepan or a pot that is at least 2 quarts for this recipe.
-I like to use a pan because I find that the sauce will come to a boil faster, but a pot is also perfectly fine.
-Make sure that you choose one with a lid, as the sauce needs to simmer with the lid on for about 5 minutes.
+I prefer to use a pan because I find that the sauce comes to a boil faster, but a pot is also perfectly fine.
+Ensure that you select one with a lid, as the sauce requires simmering with the lid on for approximately 5 minutes.

-- Large spoon or silicone spatula – Whatever spoon or utensil you usually use when making a sauce will work perfectly for this recipe.
+- Large spoon or silicone spatula – Use whatever spoon or utensil you typically use when making a sauce, as it will work perfectly for this recipe.
 I like to use a silicone spatula (as opposed to a wooden spoon) because the sauce won’t stick to it.

 - Wire whisk – You don’t absolutely need a whisk to mix your sauce, but I like to use one to make the process faster.
 This sauce whisk is a favorite of mine.